Psychological Clinic

 Welcome to the Pennsylvania State University Psychological Clinic homepage.
 Our clinic functions with three primary goals in mind:

-1. Training of graduate students in our doctoral (PhD) training program in Clinical Psychology (adult and child tracks)
+1. Training of graduate students in our doctoral (Ph.D.) training program in Clinical Psychology (adult and child tracks)

 2. Provision of evidence based psychological services to residents of Centre County and the surrounding area